PSYC 5104 Analysis of Experiments

 - A written doctoral dissertation, with oral defense and a committee of at least 5 faculty members (at least one of whom is external to the BNS program), is required.
 In general, the content of a Masters document is expected not to form a major portion of the PhD Dissertation document.
 Furthermore, the student is required to have at least one paper published or in press at the time of the oral defense.
 In each case, the committee will decide what constitutes a passing level of performance for both the oral defense and the written document.

-The Graduate Student in Psychology Handbook and the Graduate Catalog can be referred to for any questions on policies or rules.
+The Psychological Sciences Graduate Student Handbook and the Graduate Catalog can be referred to for any questions on policies or rules.

-For full details beyond what is listed on this page, please see BNS-brochure-2015
+For full details beyond what is listed on this page, please see 2020_BNS_Brochure

 Behavioral Neuroscience Division Masters Option